-Black, Asian and minority ethnic nursing staff struggle more than their white counterparts to access personal protective equipment, a Royal College of Nursing survey has revealed.
+Black, Asian and minority ethnic nursing staff struggle more than their white counterparts to access PPE, a Royal College of Nursing survey has revealed.

 Forty-three per cent of BAME nursing staff working in high-risk environments – such as intensive care – said they had enough eye and face protection, in stark contrast to 66% of white British staff, from 5,023 respondents overall.